hujun-open/pyigdc/README.md

 # pyigdc

-This is a UPnP IGDv1 command line client/lib in python.
+This is a UPnP IGD command line client/lib in python.

-Only IGDv1 actions in WANIPConnection service are supported.
+Support following services:

+* WANIPConnection v1
-Vendor specific action could be supported via "custom" action.
+  * Vendor specific action could be supported via "custom" action.
+* WANIPv6FirewallControl v1

 Target for developer and protocol testing.